Trusted By Builders, Architects & Self Builders Across The UK

 Do all loft conversions need a SAP calculation?

 Not every loft conversion needs a SAP calculation.
 A SAP conversion calculation is usually required where a loft is being turned into a separate dwelling or flat, or where there are significant changes to the thermal envelope.
-If your loft conversion is part of a change of use or you are unsure, send through your plans and we will advise.

 What happens if my conversion fails the SAP calculation?